-Due to the nature of our business, we may be subject to numerous regulatory investigations, civil claims, lawsuits and other proceedings in the ordinary course of our business including those described in our most recent annual report on Form 10-K, under Item 3.
-Legal Proceedings.
+Due to the nature of our business, we may be subject to numerous regulatory investigations, civil claims, lawsuits and other proceedings in the ordinary course of our business including those described under Item 1.
+Legal Proceedings in our Quarterly Report on Form 10-Q for our fiscal quarter ended October 31, 2014.
 No reserves have been established for any potential liability relating to these lawsuits.
 The outcome of these lawsuits is uncertain and subject to inherent uncertainties, and the actual costs to be incurred will depend upon many unknown factors.
 We may be forced to expend significant resources in the defense of these suits, and we may not prevail.
 Defending against these and other lawsuits in the future may not only require us to incur significant legal fees and expenses, but may become time-consuming for us and detract from our ability to fully focus our internal resources on our business activities.
 The results of any legal proceeding cannot be predicted with certainty due to the uncertainty inherent in litigation, the difficulty of predicting decisions of regulators, judges and juries and the possibility that decisions may be reversed on appeal.
 There can be no assurances that these matters will not have a material adverse effect on our business, results of operations or financial position.